Notre Dame Law Review: Symposium

 The Notre Dame Law Review generally hosts an annual symposium dedicated to a particular set of ideas or a specific body of work.
 These conferences are open to lawyers from outside the Notre Dame Law Faculty.
 The proceedings of each symposium are published contemporaneously in that year's Law Review.
 Recent examples of symposia topics are Administrative Lawmaking in the 21st Century (2017), Contemporary Free Speech: The Marketplace of Ideas a Century Later (2018), and Pioneering Research in Empirical Legal Studies: A Symposium in Honor of Professor Margaret Brinig (2019).

 Ranking and impact

 The Notre Dame Law Review is well regarded among the various rankings of US law reviews.
-It was ranked #8 in a 2020 study by Washington and Lee School of Law based on citation data collected from 20152019.
-The Notre Dame Law Review Reflection was ranked #25 among US online law reviews in a 2017 study conducted by the Illinois Law Review, and #8 among law reviews in Google Scholar's citation metrics of academic publications in law.
+It ranked #24 in a 2024 study by Washington and Lee School of Law based on citation data collected from 2019–2023, #19 in a 2023 study out of the University of Oregon, and #8 among law reviews in Google Scholar's citation metrics of academic publications in law.
+The Notre Dame Law Review Reflection was ranked #25 among US online law reviews in a 2017 study conducted by the Illinois Law Review.